-In the First Form PSHEE is delivered by Form Tutors in protected Form Time sessions as well as drop down sessions during lesson time.
-Various sensitive issues are covered and drop down sessions are lead by our own staff (usually the Ist Form Tutor team), external speakers and the school nurse.
+In the First Form PSHEE is delivered by Form Tutors in protected form time sessions as well as drop down sessions during lesson time.
+Sensitive issues and drop down sessions are led by our own staff (usually the First Form Tutor team), external speakers and the school nurse.